Ivana0103/seychelless-project/README.md

+##Project Overview
-This project utilizes a combination of web technologies to create a responsive and interactive user experience.
-Below are the key technologies used:
+This project utilizes a combination of modern web technologies to create a responsive and interactive user experience.

+##Key Technologies Used
--**HTML** : Provides the basic structure and semantic elements of the web pages.
+HTML – Provides the basic structure and semantic elements of the web pages.

-- **CSS** : Used for styling and layout.
-It ensures the website is visually appealing and mobile-responsive.
+CSS – Used for styling and layout, ensuring the website is visually appealing and mobile-responsive.

-- **JavaScript** : Adds interactivity to the site, including features such as dynamic content and user interactions, also for handling DOM manipulation and user events.
+JavaScript – Adds interactivity to the site, including dynamic content, DOM manipulation, and user event handling.

-- **Responsive Design** : Utilized to ensure the website adapts seamlessly to different screen sizes, from mobile phones to desktops.
+Responsive Design – Ensures the website adapts seamlessly to various screen sizes, from mobile phones to desktops.

-- **Media Queries**: Used in conjunction with CSS to make the site mobile-friendly.
+Media Queries – Used with CSS to enhance mobile compatibility.

-## Features
+##Features

-- **Interactive Navigation**: Easy-to-use navigation bar for seamless browsing.
+Interactive Navigation – Easy-to-use navigation bar for seamless browsing.

-- **Image Gallery**: Displaying beautiful pictures of Seychelles' beaches and nature.
+Image Gallery – Showcasing stunning images of Seychelles' beaches and natural beauty.

-- **Content Sections**: Clear and informative sections on Seychelles' culture, beaches, and cuisine.
+Content Sections – Clear and informative sections about Seychelles' culture, beaches, and cuisine.

-- **Responsive Layout**: The website adapts to various screen sizes for a smooth mobile and desktop experience.
+Responsive Layout – Fluid design that adapts to all devices.

-- **Smooth Transitions**: CSS animations and transitions for a polished look.
+Smooth Transitions – CSS animations and transitions for a polished, professional look.

+##Upcoming Features:

+Apartment Section – A dedicated section featuring details about accommodation in Seychelles, including amenities, images, and pricing (coming soon).

+Contact Information – A new section with contact details and a contact form for inquiries and bookings (coming soon).